azuredevcollege/trainingdays/day3/challenges/challenge-2.md

    $ az sql db show-connection-string --name MSFTEmployees --server <name of your server> --client sqlcmd
    ```

    For the next part to work you either have the sqlcmd extension or go on using the Azure Cloud Shell.
-Copy the sqlcmd command and enter your admin name and password.
+Copy the sqlcmd command and enter your admin name and password (at least 8 letters, must contain capital letters and numbers, refrain from using $).
 The command should look something like this:

    ```Shell
    sqlcmd -S tcp:[Name of your Server].database.windows.net,1433 -d MSFTEmployees -U <name of your admin> -P <pwd> -N -l 30